BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Hobbes.md

 - His remarks about better and worse deliberation rely on a normative conception of deliberation, taking it to consider what is best overall and what we ought to do in the light of what seems best overall.
 H-deliberation has no room for this normative conception.
 - Hobbes can't use Socrates' position from Protagoras, where Socrates claims that we always act to an apparent larger sum future pleasures, because it implies that there is no incontinence, but Hobbes itself claims that there is incontinence.
 - He may support his claims about deliberation and overall good by the empirical assumption that we always pursue the greater apparent good; but this empirical assumption conflicts with the possibility of incontinence.
+- Hobbes argues for anti-rationalism (the will is determined by the strongest passion) against Aquinas’ conception of freewill on 2 arguments:
+    - Deliberation (as Hobbes, conceives it) is found in animals, and so belongs both to rational and to non-rational agency
+    - Even in human beings deliberation is not necessary for voluntary action, since impulsive and rash actions are also voluntary.
+This one is easy to reject: for, Aquinas may said that we treat it as voluntary because we assume it is subject to deliberation on some occasions, even if not immediately before acting.
+Aquinas’ distinction between directly and indirectly voluntary actions helps to show that unpremeditated action is voluntary if is suitably connected to deliberation, even if deliberation has not immediately preceded.